scerelli/pigro.me/src/content/blog/teaching-journey-day-1.md

 <br /><hr><br />

-In closing, I'd like to extend a heartfelt thank you to [Linda Liukas](http://lindaliukas.com) for her exceptional contributions to the world of coding education for children.
+To conclude, I'd like to extend a heartfelt thank you to [Linda Liukas](http://lindaliukas.com) for her exceptional contributions to the world of coding education for children.
 Her work has been an invaluable resource during my course preparation, offering both inspiration and a solid educational foundation.
-The captivating illustrations have been met with great enthusiasm by the class.
+The captivating illustrations were met met with great enthusiasm by the class.